Lipid Slang Meaning: Why Gen Z Calls You Biologically Irresistible

 Drop a 🔥 under a friend’s selfie with: “Lipid AF.
 Who gave you permission??”

-Slangwise tip: Pair it with a smirk or a playful emoji.
+Slangwise tip: Pair lipid with a smirk or a playful emoji.
 Overdo it, and you’ll sound like a middle-aged professor trying to be hip.

 Why Lipid is Low-Key Genius (And Why It’s Everywhere)